STATEMENT OF FAITH & PRACTICE

-C. The source of the Church’s power is the Holy Spirit. = We believe that the Holy Spirit’s role is to indwell and control believers in order to conform them to the character of Christ.
+3. The source of the Church’s power is the Holy Spirit.
+LCC believes that the Holy Spirit’s role is to indwell and control believers in order to conform them to the character of Christ.
 (See Acts 1:8; Romans 8:10-11; Ephesians 1:13; Ephesians 5:18; Galatians 5:16)

-- Completion of Membership Class 101.
-(Membership classes are offered in an on-going way to inform and equip new members regarding the life and ministry of this local body.)
+Completion of Core Class 101.
+(Core Classes are offered in an on-going way to inform and equip new members regarding the life and ministry of this local body.)

-- Baptized, as a believer, following the membership candidate’s personal salvation experience.
-While practicing and believing the Bible teaches baptism by immersion (see VII), we recognize other forms as legitimate modes of baptism (sprinkling, dipping, and pouring), providing the membership candidate has been baptized following his or her conversion prior to making application for membership.
+Baptized, as a believer, following the membership candidate’s personal salvation experience.
+While practicing and believing the Bible teaches baptism by immersion (see VII), LCC recognizes other forms as legitimate modes of baptism (sprinkling, dipping, and pouring), providing the membership candidate has been baptized following his or her conversion prior to making application for membership.

 Note: Those requesting membership will be presented to the church after consultation with the Pastor and/or Elder.
 This time of consultation gives candidates opportunity to share of their personal salvation, tell of their recent Christian walk/growth (if not a new believer), and pose any questions as well as express any personal needs that LowCountry Community Church can meet.

-F. Doctrinal unity is foundational to relational unity in the body of Christ.
-At LCC we hold to the historic doctrines of orthodox Christianity.
-We consider commitment to these doctrinal essentials to be necessary for membership in the church.
-We hold to the position of “agreement in the essentials and dialogue in the non-essentials.”
-Essentials are identified in our Statement of Faith.
+6. Doctrinal unity is foundational to relational unity in the body of Christ.
+LCC holds to the historic doctrines of orthodox Christianity.
+LCC considers commitment to these doctrinal essentials to be necessary for membership in the church.
+LCC holds to the position of “agreement in the essentials and dialogue in the non-essentials.”
+Essentials are identified in the Statement of Faith.

 The spiritual discipline of private prayer and Bible study enables one to abide in Christ.
 Members at LCC are committed to pursue a regular practice of abiding.